SamanthaBooth81/foody-family/README.md

 - As a Community User I can like recipes I have tried so that other users may be encouraged to try them.

-This was tested by signing in as different users and liking recipes to see if the icon changed colour to indicated it had been liked/unliked and to check the total liked increased per recipe.
+This was tested by signing in as different users and liking recipes to see if the icon changed colour to indicated it had been liked/unliked and to check the total number of likes increased per recipe.

 ## General Manual Testing
 **Add Recipe**